Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: Preliminaries on Hypotheses Tests

-The two measures $\mu_0$ and $\mu_1$ considered here are H\"older Gibbs probabilities and are, therefore, singular with respect to each other.
-As far as the authors know, this type of tests was not considered in the literature.
+The two measures $\mu_0$ and $\mu_1$ considered here are H\"older Gibbs probabilities and, therefore, are singular with respect to each other.
+As far as the authors know, this type of tests for a pair of singular probabilities was not considered before in the literature.

-We want to decide which one of the two hypotheses is true from samples $x_i= \sigma^i (x_{0})$, $i=0,1,2,\cdots,n-1$, where $x_{0}\in \Omega$ is chosen at random according to a given measure $\mu$.
-In Sections \ref{NP} and subsection \ref{Optimal}, we will choose to fix such $\mu$ as $\mu_{1}$.
-We are interested on the Large Deviations properties for such type of tests.
+We want to decide which one of the two hypotheses is true from a data set of the form $y_i= \sigma^i (y_{0})$, $i=0,1,2,\cdots,n-1$, where $y_{0}\in \Omega$ is chosen at random according to a given ergodic measure $\mu$.
+In Section \ref{NP} and Subsection \ref{Optimal}, we will choose to fix such $\mu$ as $\mu_{1}$.
+We are interested in the Large Deviations properties for such types of tests.
+The information of the probabilities $\mu_0$ and $\mu_1$ obtained from the respective Jacobians $J_0$ and $J_1$ allows us to consider tests of the log-likelihood type.
+More precisely, it will be natural to consider loss functions of the form $\log J_0 - \log J_1$, under the time evolution of certain stochastic processes.